 Yes it changed my life in the sense I was able to crack jokes, be understood, and have real discussions beyond “where are you from” thus feeling much more connected to my local community.
 If you’re scared to talk to people how can you ever expect to improve your language skills?
 I also wouldn’t underestimate the power of language while having to deal with telecom’s famous customer service, your cell-phone company or any situation that could essentially be frustrating like a ‘fun’ trip to the questura.

-6. Making only expat friends.
 I believe in life you must have balance, and that pretty much applies to everything and everyone.
 While it’s super-easy to make friends with others in a similar situation (obviously I have) you have to be careful or else you may find yourself burned in the future.
 It’s easy to get quickly close with people in a way that you probably wouldn’t back home and it’s worth remembering that just because you share a common language doesn’t mean you were meant to be “besties”.
 Does that mean don’t have expat friends?
-Heckno, you need them but just try to mix it up with people who are local as well.
+Heck no, you need them but just try to mix it up with people who are local as well.

 Many people move here thinking they will instantly find a job, an apartment, a visa and soon find out how hard that really is.
 Rent is really expensive in big cities and local salaries range in the average of about 1000 euros per month.
 Factor in bills, food, transportation and travel and you can see what I mean about having a few jobs as being normal.
 Most Italians have family help well into their later life and the nonni economy is a prevailing truth that even I have struggled to accept.
 Some great tips for saving money